Home / Guides / Best Email Signature Management Software (Evaluated May 2026)

 IT & Admin

-WiseStamp’s IT story at mid-market is built around the Employee Hub governance model: IT sets template structure, field locks, and access rules.
+WiseStamp’s IT story at mid-size is built around the Employee Hub governance model: IT sets template structure, field locks, and access rules.

 Employees update their own contact fields through a self-service portal; marketing manages campaigns without opening tickets.

-Directory sync, SAML SSO, and server-side injection (Platform tier and above) cover the mid-market IT checklist.
+Directory sync, SAML SSO, and server-side injection (Platform tier and above) cover the mid-size IT checklist.

 The gaps: SCIM is daily batch sync rather than event-driven protocol, and A/B testing is absent.